klin2391/611FinalProject/Readme.md

             Use composite interface because a user can have multiple of 1 stock, bought at different values Option- same as above.
 Maybe an interface?
 Or just implements interface Future - ""

+        Stocks should track all past values and purchase value.
+Maybe can make this into a pretty graph